 In this experimead, three different forms of souring are tested in standard meads.
 This includes Kombucha, probiotic pills (lactobacilius), and a ginger bug.
-The meads are evaluated in a oaked, 12% ABV, blueberry blossom honey, traditional, sparkling mead.
-The meads are quite distinct so judges are presented a flight and asked to provide feedback on the aroma and flavor differences perceived in the meads.
+The meads are evaluated in an oaked, 12% ABV, blueberry blossom honey, traditional, sparkling mead.
+The meads are quite distinct, so judges are presented a flight and asked to provide feedback on the aroma and flavor differences perceived in the meads.

 Ginger Bug: a relatively unknown culture in brewing, but it is AMAZING.
 You can make it quite easily and is mostly lacto and yeast.
 It is often used to ferment sparking lemonade, ginger ale, and root beer.
 It’s the real stuff.
 It tasted like lacto in a ginger candy solution.
 I built up this starter for a month.
 Google the recipe.
 I also used it to ferment out apple cider with fantastic results.
 The ginger shines though clearly.